-PhD students who matriculate in Summer 2020 and after will be guaranteed to have funding support from the University of Chicago, external sources, or a combination of the two for the duration of their program to include the following:
+PhD students who matriculate in Summer 2020 and after are guaranteed to have funding support from the University of Chicago, external sources, or a combination of the two for the duration of their program.
+The funding package includes the following:

-Students in the Division of the Humanities who entered their PhD program in Summer 2016 or later, and who are still enrolled in 2022-2023 will be fully incorporated into this new funding model, and will receive at least the guaranteed stipend level (subject to applicable taxes), full tuition coverage, and fully paid health insurance premiums for the duration of their program, as long as they remain in good academic standing.
+Students in the Division of the Humanities who entered their PhD program in Summer 2016 or later, and who are still enrolled in 2023-2024 will be fully incorporated into this new funding model, and will receive at least the guaranteed stipend level (subject to applicable taxes), full tuition coverage, fully paid health insurance premiums, and Student Services Fee (beginning in Autumn 2022) for the duration of their program.
+Students are expected to remain in good academic standing.

 Students who matriculated before Summer 2016 will receive at least the funding they were offered at the time of admission and may be eligible for additional funding, such as dissertation completion fellowships.
+These students will also have the Student Services Fee covered beginning in Autumn 2022.
 Over the past several years, the Division of the Humanities has increased investments in funding to support students in degree completion.